 The molecular pathogenesis of SS remains unclear.
-Genetic, epigenetic, and gene expression studies have produced a wealth of novel data, however there remain inconsistent variable findings, primarily due to the small patients cohorts studied2, as well as differences in experimental design and control populations13,14.
+Genetic, epigenetic, and gene expression studies have produced a wealth of novel data, however there remain inconsistent findings, primarily due to the small patient cohorts studied2, as well as differences in experimental design and control populations13,14.
 Improved genomic and transcriptomic characterization may shed light on both disease mechanisms and previously unexplored therapeutic targets.
 Therefore, more studies from a larger patient population are needed to better understand this heterogenous malignancy.
 Biomarker panels that are highly sensitive and specific in one SS cohort have performed less uniformly in other cohorts15, which represents a serious obstacle in the development of reliable diagnostic and prognostic biomarkers for SS16.
 Ideal diagnostic biomarkers will be consistently and highly over-expressed in malignant T cells, while absent or nearly absent in normal T cells17.
 The discovery of disease-specific biomarkers is important for the advancement of diagnostic and therapeutic protocols for SS.

 High quality transcriptomic data for both malignant and normal T cells requires an efficient and reliable approach to sample preparation.
 Here, we will discuss a detailed yet simple strategy to obtain RNA samples from T cell populations relevant to SS.
-We will discuss the isolation of peripheral blood mononuclear cells (PBMC) from whole blood, negative magnetic selection of disease-relevant CD4+CD45RO+ T cell populations, chemical activation to reveal l differences in functional responses, and preparation of RNA for transcriptomic profiling.
+We will discuss the isolation of peripheral blood mononuclear cells (PBMC) from whole blood, negative magnetic selection of disease-relevant CD4+CD45RO+ T cell populations, chemical activation to reveal differences in functional responses, and preparation of RNA for transcriptomic profiling.
 In the current protocol, chemical activation has been performed using phorbol myristate acetate (PMA) and calcium ionophore (A23187)18,19, because previous studies have shown defective T-cell receptor signaling in CTCL, and stimulation with PMA/A23187 bypasses the T-cell receptor20,21.
 Also, PMA/A23187 permits a more direct proximal activation of nuclear signals needed for cytokine gene activation.
 Finally, stimulation of T cells provides an additional level of insight into the regulation of gene expression that could not be gained from resting T cells where dynamic change is absent.

 PROTOCOL:

-This research protocol was approved by the Institutional Review Board (IRB) of the University of Arkansas for Medical Sciences (UAMS, Little Rock, AR) The microarray data presented in this study was done on the samples recruited under a research protocol approved by the IRB of Henry Ford Hospital (Detroit, MI).
 Human cells are potentially infectious.
 Therefore, the experiments are performed strictly in accordance with the required precautions and procedures discussed as occupational safety and health administration (OSHA) and personal protection equipment (PPE).

 Isolation of PBMCs from whole blood